arrno/gliter/README.md

 -   `ReadOrDone` + `WriteOrDone`
 -   `IterDone` - iterate until read or done channel is closed
 -   `Any` - take one from any, consolidating "done" channels
+-   `Multiplex` - merge multiple read streams into one read stream

 Also included are some synchronous iter tools that may be helpful: